 Of course, not all suburbs of Hayward are created equally, which is precisely why we set out to find the best ones.
 So without further ado...

-Here are the 10 best suburbs around Hayward for 2019:
+Here are the 10 best suburbs to live around Hayward for 2020:

 - Belvedere (Photos | Homes For Sale)

 - Los Altos (Photos | Homes For Sale)

 - Monte Sereno (Photos | Homes For Sale)

 - Los Altos Hills (Photos | Homes For Sale)

 - Orinda (Photos | Homes For Sale)

 - San Carlos (Photos | Homes For Sale)

 - Atherton (Photos | Homes For Sale)